grafana/faro-web-sdk/demo/docs/instrumentations/events.md

 ### Client

-The app contains a lot of automatically captured events (i.e. page navigations captured by the React Instrumentation provided by the Grafana JavaScript Agent) but also manually created events (i.e. creating an article, adding a comment, logging in and logging out etc.).
+The app contains a lot of automatically captured events (i.e. page navigations captured by the React Instrumentation provided by the Faro) but also manually created events (i.e. creating an article, adding a comment, logging in and logging out etc.).

 **Captured errors are stored in Loki.**